SustainCNY

 Join a Sustaincny MICRON WORKING GROUP

-Working Groups Purpose
+Purpose of the Working Groups

 The intent of working groups and the related public sessions is to connect with the appropriate people or offices at Micron either directly or by working through organizations that are actively engaged in dialog with Micron.
 That might include some coordination with the CNY Community Foundation plus one of our allied organizations known as Jobs to Move America (JMA) who are directly involved with the Community Benefits Agreement.
 The objectives are all about educating and empowering people about the issues since an informed citizenry is critical to a sustainable future, particularly in a time when news media isn’t able to meet the challenges by itself.
 Therefore, the goal is to inform people about these underreported issues, help the public understand them and help everyone to participate in the public discourse, which we see as essential.

-To participate in one of the workgroups, please see the "Micron Work Groups" section of this website and reach out to the contact person listed for the one you are interested in.
+To participate in one of the work groups, please see the "Micron Work Groups" section of this website and reach out to the contact person listed for the one you are interested in.
 Or go to the "Contact Us" tab on the home page.

 SustainCNY is currently forming working groups focused on the following issues related to Micron